The Overlook

 Near Hanksville, UT

-Utah is one of the most photographically fertile areas in the American southwest - with ever ending abstracts, buttes, formations, striations, and jaw-dropping vistas.
-And this location, overlooking the astonishing badlands near Hanksville, UT is just another example of the amazing natural beauty this area has to offer.
+Utah is one of the most photographically fertile areas in the American southwest - with ever-ending abstracts, buttes, formations, striations, and jaw-dropping vistas.
+And this location, overlooking the astonishing badlands near Hanksville, UT, is just another example of the amazing natural beauty this area has to offer.

 Images and location summary by Tim Wier